hanslindetorp/iMusicXML/README.md

 // Specify the time signature (default is "4/4") iMusic.set("timeSign", "4/4");

-// Specify the position in "bar" and "beat" where the tracks should loop (default is "2.1") iMusic.set("loopEnd", "5.1");
+// Specify the number of "bars" (default is one bar) iMusic.set("loopLength", "4");

+// Specify the section that should autoplay when all files are loaded iMusic.set("onLoadComplete", "A1");
 ```

 ### Implementation